 Messrs.
 Mathis, Beale and Lawrence are current members of the Board of Directors.
-If elected to the Board, Messrs.
-Dumont and Moel would not join the Board until the Company's common stock is formally uplisted to Nasdaq.
+At the Company's 2017 Annual Meeting, Messrs.
+Dumont and Moel were elected to join the Board when the Company's common stock is formally uplisted to Nasdaq, which has not occurred to date.
+If elected, Mr. Griffin, similar to Messrs.
+Dumont and Moel, would not join the Board until the Company's common stock is formally uplisted to Nasdaq.

-At the Annual Meeting a vote will be taken on a proposal to approve the election of the five (5) director nominees.
+At the Annual Meeting a vote will be taken on a proposal to approve the election of one (1) director nominee.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF THE FIVE (5) DIRECTOR NOMINEES.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE ELECTION OF ONE (1) DIRECTOR NOMINEE.